Sanwo-Olu declares free BRT ride on Xmas, New Year days to residents

 By Olasunkanmi Akoni

-Lagos State Governor, Babajide Sanwo-Olu has approved free ride on Bus Rapid Transit, BRT, corridors on Christmas and New Year days to residents.
+Lagos State Governor, Babajide Sanwo-Olu has approved free rides on Bus Rapid Transit, BRT, corridors on Christmas and New Year days to residents.

 Free bus commuter services would be offered to residents on the Ikorodu to TBS, Oshodi to Abule Egba and Lagos Badagry Expressway BRT corridors on both days.